Audi RS 4: RS4 Nogaro Selection Limited Edition

 In February 2014, Audi announced a tribute to the original RS 2 Avant on its 20th anniversary by releasing a limited run of the Nogaro Selection Limited Edition.
-The changes were entirely cosmetic with black trim and roof rails, red brake calipers, and blue Alcantara detailed interior (seats, door lining, blue carbon weave elements & blue stitching) as well as the limited edition Nogaro Blue paint exterior.
+The changes were entirely cosmetic, with black trim and roof rails, red brake calipers, and blue Alcantara detailed interior (seats, door lining, blue carbon weave elements & blue stitching), as well as the limited edition Nogaro Blue exterior paint.
 It retailed at approximately 10% more than the standard model.

-Some ~200 were manufactured with approximately 39 in RHD being registered in the UK.
+Some ~200 were manufactured, with approximately 39 in RHD being registered in the UK.

 Audi RS 4 Nogaro Selection Limited Edition (B8) at the 2014 Geneva Motor Show.

-B9 (Typ 8W, 2018–2025)
+B9 (Typ 8W, 2018–2026)

 The B9 RS 4 Avant was unveiled at the 2017 Frankfurt Motor Show.
 Noticeable changes include a more angular exterior and newly designed wheels.
 The B9 RS 4 Avant is powered by a 2.9 TFSI V6 twin-turbo engine producing 450 PS and 600 Nm of torque.
 This means that the RS4 B9 produces the same power as the previous model (B8) while making more torque (extra 170 Nm) from a smaller displacement engine, resulting in better fuel efficiency and acceleration.

 This 2.9TT V6, (known as the EA839; the DECA variant), is also shared with the Porsche Panamera lineup.
 The highest trim available of Panamera with this engine is the Panamera 4S.

 Unlike the B8 RS 4, which had a 7-speed dual-clutch S-Tronic transmission, the new RS 4 Avant is available with an 8-speed 'Tiptronic' automatic transmission.